Eli Manning: For Tom Brady, Buccaneers, 'it's gonna be tough,' and coronavirus partly to blame

 Former New York Giants quarterback Eli Manning knows a thing or two about learning different offenses and getting acclimated to new head coaches -- and he now says new Tampa Bay Buccaneers quarterback Tom Brady could face tough times ahead after spending 20 years with the New England Patriots.

-One big issue, according to Manning: restrictions in places across the country due to the coronavirus pandemic.
+One big issue, according to Manning: restrictions in place across the country due to the coronavirus pandemic.

 TOM BRADY'S FORMER TEAMMATE SAYS QB GOT 'FED UP' WITH BILL BELICHICK, PATRIOTS